CWolfs/ExtendedConversations/README.md

 ### Conditions

-* `Evalute Tag for Current System` - This allows you to check if the current system has the tag specified.
+* `Evaluate Tag for Current System` - This allows you to check if the current system has the tag specified.